Leggy, Stretched Growth on Oxalis

 Insufficient overall light

-When light is inadequate, Oxalis stretches its leaf stalks (petioles) longer in an effort to reach a brighter spot, producing a sparser, less compact plant than one grown in adequate bright, indirect light.
+When light is inadequate, Oxalis stretches its leaf stalks longer in an effort to lift the leaflets toward a brighter spot, producing a sparser, less compact plant than one grown in genuinely bright, indirect light.
+This is a direct energy trade-off — the plant spends resources on stalk length instead of leaflet density.

 One-directional light exposure

-A plant placed close to a single window without rotation grows disproportionately toward that light source, since growth concentrates on the side receiving the most light, producing a lopsided, reaching appearance even if total light is otherwise sufficient.
+A plant placed close to a single window without rotation grows disproportionately toward that light source, since new petioles concentrate on the side receiving the most light.
+The result is a lopsided, reaching appearance even when the room's total light is otherwise adequate for the plant.

-A plant resprouting from dormancy in a location that isn't especially bright can produce its first flush of new growth notably thinner and more stretched than growth produced during a period in better light, since the new leaves develop under the same limiting conditions.
+A plant resprouting from dormancy in a location that isn't especially bright can produce its first flush of new growth notably thinner and more stretched than growth produced during a period in better light, since that first flush develops entirely under the same limiting conditions the corms woke up into.

 How to Fix It